nicolehao34/nicolehao34.github.io/index.md

 It hurts me to see younger people going through the same struggles I once had to go through, so I try to help people pursue education opportunities and find a sense of belonging through community service.

+- **Volunteer, New York Cares**, Jul 2025 - Present
-- **Volunteer, Dharma Drum Retreat Center**, May - Jul 2025
+- **Volunteer, Dharma Drum Retreat Center**, May - Jun 2025

 - **Resident Advisor, Holland International Living Center**, Aug 2022 - Dec 2024

-- **Volunteer Mathematics Tutor, GoPeer**, Aug 2021 - Dec 2023
+- **Volunteer Mathematics Tutor, GoPeer**, Aug 2021 - Mar 2023

 - **More to be added**: I have been trying to use my public speaking skills more for advocacy projects.
-If my skillset fits your goals, reach out to me!
+If my skillset fits your goals, reach out!

 ------